Feb. 28 deadline for Louisiana superintendent applications

 BATON ROUGE, La.
 (AP) — Louisiana’s top public school board has set a Feb.
 28 deadline for anyone who wants to apply to be the state’s next superintendent of education.

-The Board of Elementary and Secondary Education published an information packet online for interested applicants and hired a firm to help with the search.
+The Board of Elementary and Secondary Education published an information packet online for interested applicants and hired a firm, Promise54, to help with the search and review of applications.

 Longtime Superintendent of Education John White is stepping down from the job on March 11.

+The search committee, Orange Jones said, “is committed to casting a wide recruiting net and facilitating an open and efficient selection process in order to attract the most competitive and diverse pool of applicants we can.”

-It will take a two-thirds vote of the 11-member board to appoint a superintendent.
+Louisiana’s education superintendent oversees and sets policies governing more than 700,000 public school students across the state.
+White has been in the position since 2012.
+It will take a two-thirds vote of the 11-member education board to appoint a replacement.